haraldk/TwelveMonkeys/README.md

 * Limited read-only support using Batik

-**Important note on using Batik:** *Please read [The Apache?
-XML Graphics Project - Security](http://xmlgraphics.apache.org/security.html), and make sure you use either version 1.6.1, 1.7.1 or 1.8+.*
+**Important note on using Batik:** *Please read [The Apache™ XML Graphics Project - Security](http://xmlgraphics.apache.org/security.html), and make sure you use either version 1.6.1, 1.7.1 or 1.8+.*